EndPointCorp/end-point-blog/2020/10/06/java-hotswap.md

 ```

 To make hot swapping work automatically, we need to provide the JVM with a
 properties file in the JVM's classpath.
-Mine looks like this, and lives in build/classes/java/main:
+Mine looks like this, and lives in
+build/classes/java/main, next to the compiled class files:

 ```
 autoHotswap=true
 LOGGER=debug
 ```

-These properties are pretty self-explanatory; they tell the JVM to hot swap
+These properties are pretty self-explanatory: they tell the JVM to hot swap
-automatically when it finds new code, and turns up logging to DEBUG level.
+automatically when it finds new code, and turn up logging to DEBUG level.

 So, with that all set up, let's run the program again, change the code and
 rebuild it, and see what happens.
 For this test, I'll just edit the message